top of page

 I am a queer woman of colour.

-I am a trauma worker, a healer, an artist, and a community organizer.
 Over the last decade, it has been my absolute joy to empower and support folks who have experienced trauma to reclaim themselves through community-based mental health practices.
 I have been honoured to learn from my many teachers in my work;

-the under-resourced and IBPOC youth, the young adults with developmental dis/abilities, the adults with physical and visual diverse abilities, the women survivors of intimate partner violence, the 2SLGBTQ+ and specifically gender diverse youth.
+the under-resourced and IBPOC youth, the young adults with developmental dis/abilities,

+the adults with physical and visual diverse abilities, the survivors of gender -based and sexual violence, the 2SLGBTQ+ and specifically gender diverse youth.
 I have walked alongside these teachers, on my own path toward healing and wholeness.
 It is my greatest passion to share this gift of learning and my life's work with those seeking a deeper understanding of the self and their own experiences.

 In togetherness, we explore ourselves, we witness, we learn, we express, we let go, we reclaim.